-Cats are seen for a post-treatment assessment with us 2 weeks after discharge.
-A clinical examination, blood and urine analysis and blood pressure are carried out.
-Following this, checks can be carried out at your practice at 3 and 6 months after treatment.
+Cats are seen for a post-treatment assessment with us 1, 3 and 6 months after treatment.
+A clinical examination, blood (haematology, biochemistry and total T4), urine analysis (SG, sediment, UPCR) and blood pressure are carried out These checks can be carried out at Pride Veterinary Centre or at your practice.

 Most (94-97%) cats are cured after a single injection.
 In a number of cats, there is a delayed response to the treatment and the thyroid hormone levels do not fully resolve until a few months after treatment – we would recommend monitoring blood results in these cats.
 Rarely, a cat may be resistant to the treatment and require a second injection (if there is a benign tumour) or a much higher dose (if there is a carcinoma).
 Investigation and treatment options will be discussed at this stage.
 A second treatment would incur further cost.